 - Remove any leavers who aren't joining a Leavers group.

-- Re-appoint class admins.
+- Re-appoint class reps.

 - Invite all your parents